-The most common signs of bone metastases are pain, fracture, spinal cord compression and a high calcium blood level.
-Your provider will monitor you closely during treatment of your primary cancer for these signs and symptoms, and you should notify your provider if you start to experience any symptoms of bone metastases.
+The most common signs of bone metastases are pain, fracture (broken bone), spinal cord compression, and a high calcium blood level.
+Your provider will monitor you closely during treatment of your primary cancer for these signs and symptoms.
+You should notify your provider if you start to experience any symptoms of bone metastases.

 Bone pain is usually the first symptom of bone metastases.
-The pain usually starts intermittently, is worse and night and usually relieved with movement.
+The pain usually starts intermittently (comes and goes), is worse at night, and is usually relieved with movement.
 It may progressively worsen and become constant.
 There are many medications that can be used to treat the pain.

 Cancer that has spread to the spine can cause pressure on the spinal cord, which is called spinal cord compression.
 Signs of spinal cord compression include new or worsening pain in the back or neck, numbness and weakness in the body below the tumor and difficulty walking.
 Spinal cord compression can lead to nerve damage and even paralysis if not treated promptly.

-Some bone metastases result in calcium leaching from the bones into the bloodstream, and can cause high calcium levels (hypercalcemia) in the blood.
-Hypercalcemia can lead to constipation, nausea, loss of appetite, extreme thirst, frequent urination, dehydration, fatigue and in very serious cases confusion and even coma.
+Some bone metastases can cause calcium to leak from the bones into the bloodstream.
+This can lead to high calcium levels (hypercalcemia) in the blood.
+Hypercalcemia can cause constipation, nausea, loss of appetite, extreme thirst, frequent urination, dehydration, fatigue, and in very serious cases confusion and even coma.

-Imaging studies such as bone scan, x-rays, CT scan, PET, or MRI, may be used to diagnose bone metastases, depending on the particular situation.
+Imaging studies such as a bone scan, x-rays, CT scan, PET, or MRI, may be used to diagnose bone metastases, depending on the particular situation.
 You may also have blood tests drawn to check your calcium level or to check for tumor markers.
 A high calcium level or an elevated tumor marker level may indicate that cancer has spread to the bones.
 If there is a bone lesion found but it is unclear what it is, your provider may suggest a biopsy.
-A biopsy is a procedure in which a portion of the suspicious bone is removed and then visualized under a microscope to determine what type of cells make up the tumor.
+A biopsy is a procedure that removes parts of a tumor or areas of bone that may be affected by cancer cells.
+A pathologist then views this sample under a microscope to determine what type of cells make up the tumor.
 The type of biopsy used depends on where the tumor is located.

 Treating bone metastases is important because treatment can improve symptoms and quality of life.
-However, it is important to keep in mind that treatment can slow down or shrink the growth of the cancer, but in most cases the metastasis can not be cured.
-Treatment options depend of the type of cancer, location and extent of the metastases, and the patient’s overall health.
+Treatment options depend on the type of cancer, the location and extent of the metastases, and the patient’s overall health.
 Most providers believe the most important treatment for bone metastases is treatment directed against the primary cancer (the original cancer).

 The two general types of treatment for bone metastasis are systemic (affecting your whole body) or local (treatment is directed at a specific area).
-Systemic therapies enter the bloodstream, either through a pill taken by mouth or a medication injected directly into a vein (intravenously), and can reach cancer cells that have spread throughout the body.
-Systemic therapies include chemotherapy, targeted therapies, hormone therapies and radionuclide therapy.
-The treatments directed at the metastases only are called local treatments and include radiation therapy and surgery.
-Each therapy may be given alone or may be given in combination with another therapy depending upon each situation.
-Each therapy is detailed below.
+Systemic therapies enter the bloodstream, either through a pill taken by mouth or a medication injected directly into a vein (IV, intravenously), and can reach cancer cells that have spread throughout the body.
+The treatments directed at only the metastases are called local treatments.
+Each therapy may be given alone or may be given in combination with another therapy depending on the situation.
+Each therapy is detailed below:

-A group of medications called bisphosphonates can help make diseased bones stronger and help prevent fractures.
+A group of medications called bisphosphonates can help make diseased bones stronger and can help prevent fractures.
 Bisphosphonates may be used along with other therapies for bone metastasis.
-This class of medication is commonly prescribed as treatment for osteoporosis (a form of bone thinning not related to cancer).
-Bisphosphonates can help bones affected by cancer by allowing them hold onto calcium, making them stronger.
+This class of medication is often prescribed as treatment for osteoporosis (a form of bone thinning not related to cancer).
+Bisphosphonates can help bones affected by cancer by allowing them to hold on to calcium, making them stronger.
 This slows down bone damage caused by the cancer, reduces high blood calcium levels (hypercalcemia), and decreases the risk of fracture.
 Bisphosphonates are more effective for lytic (weakening) than blastic (thickening/hardening) types of metastases.
-The bisphosphonates used as treatment for bone metastasis are given intravenously, usually every 3 to 4 weeks.
+The bisphosphonates used as treatment for bone metastasis are given intravenously.
 The most commonly used bisphosphonates are zoledronate (Zometa®) and pamidronate (Aredia®).
 Possible side effects include tiredness, nausea, vomiting, lack of appetite, low blood calcium levels, and a rare side effect called osteonecrosis of the jaw (ONJ).

-Radiation therapy comes in the form of high energy x-rays that are delivered to the areas of metastases.
+Radiation therapy is the use of high energy x-rays that are delivered to the areas of metastases.
 These x-rays are similar to those used for diagnostic x-rays, but they are of a much higher energy.
 The high energy of x-rays in radiation therapy results in damage to the DNA of cells.
-Cancer cells divide faster than healthy cells, and so their DNA is more likely to be damaged than that of normal cells.
-Additionally, cancer cells are generally less able to repair damaged DNA than normal cells are, so cancer cells are killed more easily by radiation than normal cells.
-Radiation therapy exploits this difference to treat cancers by killing cancer cells, while killing fewer cells in normal, healthy tissue.
+Cancer cells divide faster than healthy cells, so their DNA is more likely to be damaged than that of normal cells.
+Additionally, cancer cells have a harder time repairing damaged DNA compared to normal cells, so cancer cells are killed more easily by radiation.
+Radiation therapy exploits this difference to treat cancers by killing cancer cells while killing fewer cells in normal, healthy tissue.

-Radiation is frequently offered when patients have bony pain from a metastasis that is not relieved with pain medication.
+Radiation is frequently offered when patients have bone pain from a metastasis that is not relieved with pain medication.
 The goal of the treatment is to reduce pain.
-Most patients will experience at least partial improvements in their pain quite quickly; however it can be a few weeks after treatment before maximum pain relief is achieved.
+Most patients will experience at least partial improvements in their pain quite quickly; however, it can be a few weeks after treatment before maximum pain relief is achieved.